esyrovatka/FitnessTracker/README.md

 Create .env file

-In folder client and server need create .env file (you can see an example in .env.example file).
+In client and server folders create .env file (you can see an example in .env.example file).

 ### Step 2

-You need to install and connect the MongoDB to the server.
+Install and connect the MongoDB to the server.

 See [mongodb download](https://www.mongodb.com/try/download) for more information.

 ### Step 3

-In the client and server directory, you need run **npm install** to add node_modules directory.
+Run **npm install** in the client and server directory to add node_modules directory.

 ### Step 4

-In the client and server directory, you need run **npm start** to run the app.
+Run **npm start** in the client and server directory to run the app.